babel/rfcs/rfcs/0000-import-expression-ast-node.md

 ## Downstream cost

-As a breaking change of the AST shapes, it will impact every babel plugins if they are operating on `import()`.
-For plugins that intends to support both Babel 7 and Babel 8, extra code has to be implemented.
+As with any breaking change to the AST shape, any Babel plugin operating on `import()` will be impacted.
+For plugins that intend to support both Babel 7 and Babel 8, extra code will be needed.

 Introducing a new `ImportExpression` will fail the plugin since it will never be matched without any code modification.
 Ideally it should be captured by the tests when plugin authors are testing Babel 8 support.